 Maybe the better question is what does wellness mean to you?
-Is it happiness, health, a tranquil mind, stable self-esteem?
-Well, in fact, wellness is all of these things balanced with the ability to distinguish between inputs (pleasurable or not) from your surroundings and your reaction to those inputs.
+Is it happiness, health, a tranquil mind, time to just be, consistent creative outlets, stable self-esteem, access to opportunities for growth, deeper connections with others?
+It could be any or all of these things balanced with the ability to distinguish between inputs (pleasurable or not) from your surroundings and your reaction to those inputs.
 All of these elements depend on how each individual reacts to stressful situations, how they interpret situations and how they choose to react on a daily basis to inevitable fluctuations in stimuli.

-The more one learns to control his or her mind and reactions, the more wellness will seep into day-to-day life.
-Focusing on the present and not dwelling on the past nor yearning for the future or desired objects brings a calmness and tranquility to life that each person has the power to choose for him or herself.
+The more one learns to control his or her mind and reactions, which is truly the only thing in our lives we can control, the more wellness will seep into day-to-day life.
+Focusing on the present and not dwelling on the past nor yearning for the future or desired objects brings a calmness to life that allows life to unfold moment by moment without expectations.

 Natural Inspiration – getting in touch with the wisdom of nature

 Many of the most well-known philosophers of last century got their inspiration from nature.
 So what’s the secret?
-Getting away from day-to-day distractions.
+Getting away from day-to-day distractions facilitates observation.

 It is so easy and even common to focus on what we do not have at this moment and what we want to have.
 In order to get out of this rut of thinking it is necessary to begin to appreciate what is right in front of us!
 Being immersed in nature is the perfect opportunity to begin to appreciate what surrounds us.
 That’s what our wellness retreat is all about.

 Have you ever been so engrossed in your internal dialogue that you failed to notice something amazing around you – a chickadee singing in the morning, a deer frolicking in the field, a bunny hopping around the flowers in the backyard?
-If we begin to truly engage our senses with our natural surroundings we begin to truly see what is there.
-And the ego – sense of self and isolation – begins to fade, and the interconnectedness of everything becomes more vividly understood.
+If we begin to engage our senses with our natural surroundings we begin to truly see what is there.
+And the ego – sense of separate self– begins to fade, and the interconnectedness of everything becomes more vividly understood.
 This leads to a reevaluation of what is really important and an understanding of the principle ‘less is more’.

 There are scientific studies showing that gardening, contact with nature, especially trees, and contact with other animals, is therapeutic.
 Contact with nature soothes the soul in an abstract way that may be felt but not explained.
-As your mind and body relaxes and finds the serenity that follows, your energy levels and creativity increases and you may begin to feel the prana (life-force) flowing through your body in a way you have not noticed since you were a child.
+As your nervous system recalibrates , your energy level and creativity increase and you may begin to feel a resurgence of prana (life-force) flowing through your body.

 Spiritual Purity through Meditation